HazyResearch/deepdive/doc/greenplum.md

 title: Using DeepDive with Greenplum
 ---

-TO ADD:
-- check the Installation process.
+<todo> - check the Installation process.
 Is it still true with the new release ?
 (Maybe ask in particular Johannes or Sen).
 In particular the Parallel grounding, does it still work that way ?
-- Discuss DEEPDIVE_NUM_PARALLEL_UNLOADS=...
+- Discuss DEEPDIVE\_NUM\_PARALLEL\_UNLOADS=...
-- Caveats of GPFDIST_DISABLE=true
+- Caveats of GPFDIST\_DISABLE=true </todo>

 # Using DeepDive with Greenplum